What happens if you miss a BAS lodgement due date?

 If your Business Activity Statement (BAS) was due on 31 October 2025 and you have not yet lodged it, you may now face late lodgement penalties from the Australian Taxation Office (ATO).

-The ATO issues a Failure to Lodge (FTL) penalty to encourage businesses to meet their BAS reporting obligations on time.
+The ATO issues a Failure to Lodge (FTL) on time penalty to encourage businesses to meet their BAS reporting obligations on time.
 The longer the delay, the higher the penalty.
 The total amount depends on how late your BAS is and the size of your business.
 The ATO calculates the penalty in 28-day periods after the due date, as shown below.

 | Missed BAS deadline penalty rates by business size (2025–26) | |